Skip to main content

 "I was aware of his love for the lifestyle, which disturbed me, but…" Aniruddha looked up at Bondita's face "What if you had a conversation with Ashapurna?
 If she agrees, we can…"

 "I already tried that.
-Even tried telling her I will convince him.
+Even tried telling her I would convince him.
 She seemed… scared."
 Bondita frowned at her own use of the word.
 She just couldn't place Somnath Dada as one of those typical dominant alpha males.
 Yet, the truth was what she saw and heard.
 Aniruddha sighed.

 "Should I talk to him?"
 He asked as Bondita shook her head.